Law of the Minimum Paradoxes: Empirical data

 \section{Empirical data}

-In many areas of practice, from physiology to economics, psychology, and engineering we have to analyze behavior of groups of many similar systems, which are adapting to the same or similar environment.
+In many areas of practice, from physiology to economics, psychology, and engineering we have to analyze the behavior of groups of many similar systems, which are adapting to the same or similar environment.
 Groups of humans in hard living conditions (Far North city, polar expedition, or a hospital, for example), trees under influence of anthropogenic air pollution, rats under poisoning, banks in financial crisis, enterprizes in recession, and many other situations of that type provide us with plenty of important problems, problems of diagnostics and prediction.

 For many such situations it was found that the correlations between individual systems are better indicators than the value of attributes.
-More specifically, in thousands of experiments it was shown that in crisis, typically, even before obvious symptoms of crisis appear, the correlations increase, and, at the same time, variance.
-After the crisis achieves its bottom, it can develop into two directions: recovering (both correlations and variance decrease) or fatal catastrophe (correlations decrease, but variance continue to increase).
+More specifically, in thousands of experiments it was shown that in crisis, typically, even before obvious symptoms of crisis appear, the correlations increase, and, at the same time, the variance increase too.
+After the crisis achieves its bottom, it can develop into two directions: recovering (both the correlations and the variance decrease) or fatal catastrophe (the correlations decrease, but the variance continue to increase).

 In this Sec. we review several sets of empirical results which demonstrate this effect.
-Now, after 21 years of studying of this effect \cite{GorSmiCorAd1st,Sedov}, we maintain that it is universal for groups of similar systems that are sustaining a stress and have an adaptation ability.
+Now, after 21 years of studying this effect \cite{GorSmiCorAd1st,Sedov}, we maintain that this property is universal for groups of similar systems that are sustaining a stress and have an adaptation ability.
 On the other hand, situations with inverse behavior were predicted theoretically and found experimentally \cite{Mansurov}.
 This makes the problem more intriguing.

-Below, to collect information about strong correlations between many attributes in one indicator, we evaluate the non-diagonal part of the correlation matrix and delete terms with values below a threshold 0.5 from the sum:
+Below, to collect information about strong correlations between many attributes in one indicator, we evaluate the non-diagonal part of the correlation matrix and delete terms with values below a threshold $\alpha$ from the sum:

 This quantity $G$ is a weight of the {\it correlation graph}.
-The vertices of this graph correspond to variables, and these vertices are connected by edges, if the absolute value of the correspondent sample correlation coefficient exceeds $alpha$: $|r_{jk}|>alpha$.
+The vertices of this graph correspond to variables, and these vertices are connected by edges, if the absolute value of the correspondent sample correlation coefficient exceeds $\alpha$: $|r_{jk}|>\alpha$.
 Usually, we take $\alpha=0.5$ (a half of the maximum) if there is no reason to select another value.